Program Advisory Council

 Fairclough hopes the next generation of fashion creatives truly understand that diversity and inclusion isn’t a gimmick.
 It must be implemented across the board from designers to stylists, photographers, magazine editors and buyers.
 True change occurs when we all have a seat at the table.

-Boccia hopes the next generation of fashion creatives create stylish, ethically-made and sustainably-made clothing that is both accessible and inclusive.
+Boccia hopes the next generation of fashion creatives are celebrated for their responsibly-made and inclusive clothing.

 Lynda Friendly